Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties: Introduction

 where each element of $\mathfrak{K}$ preserves the fibers of the fibration $\pi:\mathrm{TW}(X,X';r)\rightarrow\mathbb{P}^1$. \end{enumerate} \end{introtheorem}

 \textbf{Acknowledgements}.
-The authors would like to thank Professor Carlos Simpson for the kind help, thank Professor Peter Gothen for telling them about the paper \cite{BGL} on codimension property of the Dolbeault moduli spaces, and thank Professor Xin Lv for useful discussions on Sect.
-5. The authors would like to express their deep gratitude to the anonymous referee for pointing some mistakes in the previous version.
+The authors would like to thank Professor Carlos Simpson for the kind help, Professor Peter Gothen for telling them about the paper \cite{BGL} on codimension property of the Dolbeault moduli spaces, and Professor Xin Lv and Professor Ruiran Sun for useful discussions on Sect.
+5. The authors would like to express their deep gratitude to the anonymous referee for pointing out some mistakes in earlier versions.
+Pengfei Huang would like to thank LJAD, Universit\'{e} C\^{o}te d'Azur and Institut f\"{u}r Mathematik, Universit\"{a}t Heidelberg for their kind hospitalities.